-Dental emergencies are common dental services, especially for young children.
-In fact, one out of three children will experience some form of dental trauma during their childhood.
+Dental emergencies are common, especially in young children.
+In fact, one out of three kids will experience some form of dental trauma during their childhood.

-The two “peak” times when people need emergency dental surgery are as toddlers (18 to 40 months), and during the adolescent and preadolescent period.
-For small children, it is easy to damage their teeth as they begin to explore and interact with their environments, and as children age, they may experience a dental emergency resulting from a sports-related injury.
+The peak times when people need emergency dental care are as toddlers (18 to 40 months) and during the pre-adolescent and adolescent period.
+Small children are at risk for damaging their teeth as they begin to explore and interact with their environment.
+Older kids may experience a dental emergency resulting from a sports-related injury.

 Types of Dental Emergencies

-Below are some of the most common kinds of dental emergencies that we offer solutions for our patients:
+Below are some of the most common kinds of dental emergencies we treat at our practice:

-Toothaches are common issues, especially during childhood, and can be caused by a variety of issues including:
+Toothaches are common issues, especially during childhood.
+Tooth pain can be caused by: